galeshayek/pizza-project/readme.md

 Welcome to Pizza Master, a website dedicated to sharing and discovering pizza recipes across three main categories: dough, sauce, and toppings.
 This project showcases my final project.
 Below you will find a comprehensive overview of the project, including how to use it, its features, and much more.

+**Important:** The environment variables are not included in the repository.
+You should add the `config` folder to the main server directory, which can be found in the campus project page.
+The server will not run without this config folder.

 ## Table of Contents

 - [Welcome to Pizza Master](#welcome)